oxctl/tool-support/README.md

 - RDS_USERNAME - The username to use to connect to the MySQL database.
 - RDS_PASSWORD - The password to use to connect to the MySQL database.

+#### Client Configuration

+For each client that can use the tool there needs to be an entry in the client configuration file.
+This file then needs to be updated to S3.
+To download the current clients:

+    aws s3 cp s3://elasticbeanstalk-eu-west-1-075499702012/files/proxy.canvas.ox.ac.uk-client.properties

+then you can edit the file and upload it to S3 again:

+    aws s3 cp proxy.canvas.ox.ac.uk-client.properties s3://elasticbeanstalk-eu-west-1-075499702012/files/

+The client will probably also want to have it's HTTPS endpoint added to the CORS configuration in the same file.

+#### HTTPS

+A public private keypair needs to be generated for TLS.
+There are configurations for TLS in `proxy.canvas.ox.ac.uk.cfg` to create a new private key and CSR use:

+    openssl req -nodes -new -keyout proxy.canvas.ox.ac.uk-key.pem -out proxy.canvas.ox.ac.uk.csr -config proxy.canvas.ox.ac.uk.cfg -batch -verbose

+This CSR can then be used to request a certificate from the certificate service: https://wiki.it.ox.ac.uk/itss/CertificateService
+Once a certificate is issued they should be uploaded to the S3 bucket:

+    aws s3 cp proxy.canvas.ox.ac.uk-chain.crt  s3://elasticbeanstalk-eu-west-1-075499702012/certificates/
+    aws s3 cp proxy.canvas.ox.ac.uk-key.pem s3://elasticbeanstalk-eu-west-1-075499702012/certificates/

 ## TODO

 ### Refresh/Access tokens